The Magic Trees- Mangroves

 By Eugine Ambaka

 Mangroves are facultative halophytes growing along tropical and subtropical coastlines, subjected to high salinity, anoxic substrate, periodical root flooding during high tides, normally referred to as the tidal forests.

-True mangroves comprise of 70 species, 28 genera and 20 families.
-The avicenniaceae and rhizophoraceae families dominate the mangrove communities globally and the tropical temperatures favor their growth as they are intolerant to frost. .
+True mangroves comprise 70 species, 28 genera, and 20 families.
+The avicenniaceae and Rhizophoraceae families dominate the mangrove communities globally and the tropical temperatures favor their growth as they are intolerant to frost.